-Rabbi Mara Nathan began her tenure at Temple Beth-El on July 1, 2014.
-She is the first woman to serve as senior rabbi of a major congregation in the State of Texas and comes to our congregation with a commitment to sacred community building, worship innovation and a passion for teaching Torah to learners of all ages.
+Mara Nathan is the Senior Rabbi at Temple Beth-El in San Antonio, Texas where she has served since 2014.
+She is the first woman to serve as senior rabbi of a major congregation in the State of Texas.
+Rabbi Nathan has made community building, social justice, worship innovation and community outreach her main priorities.
 Previously, Rabbi Nathan served as the Associate Rabbi and Director of Congregational Learning at Larchmont Temple in Larchmont, NY, where she worked in various capacities from 1994-2014.
 During her almost twenty years of service at Larchmont Temple, she played an instrumental role in all aspects of congregational life including spiritual worship, ritual, and lifelong learning.

-Rabbi Nathan serves on the board of the Central Conference of American Rabbis, is a member of the Hebrew Union College- Jewish Institute of Religion Alumni Council and the Women’s Rabbinic Network.
-She is also the immediate past president of the Westchester Board of Rabbis.
-Rabbi Nathan has served on the faculty of URJ’s Greene Family Camp in Bruceville, Texas and Eisner Camp in Great Barrington, Massachusetts.
+Rabbi Nathan has served on the board of the Central Conference of American Rabbis, and most recently served as co-chair for the CCAR Chief Executive Search Committee.
+She is a member of the Women’s Rabbinic Network and has served on the faculty of URJ’s Greene Family Camp in Bruceville, Texas and Eisner Camp in Great Barrington, Massachusetts.

 Rabbi Nathan and her husband Larry have three children Isaac, Solomon and Miriam.